ukushu/Ifrit/README.md

 + Super lightweight
 + No dependencies
 + OS supported: MacOS(>=v10_15), iOS(>=v13), visionOS, watchOS, twOS, Linux
-+ Asynchronous search ( async/await + callbacks both )
++ Async ( async/await + callbacks both )
 + Text highlight support (AttributedString)
-+ Covered with automated tests
++ Code covered with automated tests
 + MIT Licensed
-+ Ability to link Ifrit as Static and Dynamic package - choose what is better in your case
++ Can be linked as both Static and Dynamic package — choose what works best for you

 Disadvantages:
-- Wasn't tested in production
+- Not tested in production
-- Swift 5.9 and higher, older version of Swift does not supported.
+- Requires Swift 5.9 or higher (older versions not supported)
 ```

-This repository is based on archived repository Fuse-Swift by KRisk: https://github.com/krisk/fuse-swift
+This repository is built upon the archived Fuse-Swift project by KRisk: https://github.com/krisk/fuse-swift

 Swift Package Index information: https://swiftpackageindex.com/ukushu/Ifrit